Best Sleeping Position To Turn A Breech Baby (with Pictures)

 With the pillow between your legs, roll over a bit further so that more of your belly is touching the bed!

-What this position will do is make sure that your abdomen is in a forward position.
-Therefore, it can help your baby out of your pelvis.
-So, instead of engaging the baby deeper into your pelvis, we want to help the baby move into the opposite direction (for now).
-In other words, we want to make sure that we provide all the physical requirements for the baby to turn.
+What this position will do is, it will make sure that your abdomen is in a forward position.
+Therefore, it can help your baby back out of your pelvis.

-Finally, once you have rolled over, make sure that your top leg rests forward so that the knee either touches the mattress or at least almost points towards the mattress, depending on the thickness of the pillow that you are using.
+Finally, once you have rolled over, make sure that your uppper leg rests forward so that the knee either touches the mattress, or at least almost points towards the mattress, depending on the thickness of the pillow that you are using.

-This will provide your baby with even more space to turn.
-That’s because it will prevent that your leg pulls at your hips which could cause your hip joint to twist.
+This will provide your baby with even more room to turn.
+Why?
+Well, because it prevents that your leg pulls at your hips which could cause your hip joint to twist.

-First, the “forward position” of your belly can help your baby out of your pelvis!
-Second, the pillow between your legs will provide your baby with more space to turn.
-Third, the “forward position” of your top leg will prevent your hip joint from twisting.
+First, the “forward position” of your belly can help your baby back out of your pelvis!
+Second, the pillow between your legs will provide your baby with more room to turn.
+And third, the “forward position” of your upper leg will prevent your hip joint from twisting.

 Therefore, ideally, you use a thick foam pillow.
 Alternatively, you can use any other kind of thick pillow which keeps its shape when you put your leg on it!